krakend/krakend-documentation/v2.10/telemetry/prometheus.md

   scope:
   - service
 ---
-[Prometheus](https://prometheus.io/) is an open-source system monitoring and alerting toolkit that you can use to scrap a `/metrics` endpoint on KrakenD in the selected port.
+[Prometheus](https://prometheus.io/) is an open-source system monitoring and alerting toolkit that you can use to scrape a `/metrics` endpoint on KrakenD in the selected port.
 For instance, you could have an endpoint like `http://localhost:9091/metrics`.

 When using Prometheus with OpenTelemetry, you can use a [ready-to-use Grafana dashboard](/docs/v2.10/telemetry/grafana/) to visualize metrics, as shown in the image above.

-The mechanics are simple: you add the `telemetry/opentelemetry` integration with a `prometheus` exporter, and then you add a Prometheus job to scrap from your KrakenD instances the metrics.
+The mechanics are simple: you add the `telemetry/opentelemetry` integration with a `prometheus` exporter, and then you add a Prometheus job to scrape from your KrakenD instances the metrics.

 ![Prometheus scrapping from KrakenD image](/images/documentation/diagrams/opentelemetry-prometheus.mmd.svg)